Picovoice/porcupine/README.md

 - using deep neural networks trained in real-world environments.
 - compact and computationally-efficient.
 It is perfect for IoT.
 - cross-platform.
-Raspberry Pi, BeagleBone, Android, iOS, Linux (x86_64), macOS (x86_64), Windows (x86_64), and web browsers are supported.
-Additionally, enterprise customers have access to the ARM Cortex-M SDK.
+Raspberry Pi, BeagleBone, Arm Cortex-M, Android, iOS, Linux (x86_64), macOS (x86_64), Windows (x86_64), and web browsers are supported.
 - scalable.
 It can detect multiple always-listening voice commands with no added runtime footprint.
 - self-service.
 Developers can train custom wake word models using [Picovoice Console](https://picovoice.ai/console/).